USAJOBS/help-center/how-to/application/index.md

       <li><strong>Continue Application with Agency</strong></li>
     </ol>
   </li>
-  <li>During the final step, you will be asked  to certify that your application is true, complete, and made in good faith.
-If you answer YES, check the box and select <strong>Continue to Agency Site</strong>.
-Select <strong>Previous</strong> if you would like to go back to review or edit your information.</li>
+  <li>During the final step, you'll be asked  to certify that your application is true, complete, and made in good faith.
+If you answer YES, check the box and click <strong>Continue to Agency Site</strong>.
+Select <strong>Previous</strong> if you'd like to go back to review or edit your information.</li>
 </ol>

-Once you select **Continue to Agency Site**, you will be sent to the agency application system where additional steps may be required.
+Once you select **Continue to Agency Site**, you'll be sent to the agency application system where you may have to complete additional steps.